omgnetwork/ewallet/docs/setup/env.md

 - `DATABASE_URL`
 - `LOCAL_LEDGER_DATABASE_URL`

+## Incoming Requests

+The eWallet allows you to configure different aspects of the incoming requests.
+We try to provide sane default values, but if needed, the following environment variables are configurable:

+- `REQUEST_MAX_PER_PAGE`: The maximum value of `per_page` a request can make.
+This helps prevent requests from overloading the system by sending a very high `per_page` value.

 ## Error Reporting

 The eWallet only supports [Sentry](https://sentry.io/welcome/) for now.
 You can specify the DSN for it with the following environment variable: